 Here, bhikkhus, a bhikkhu understands: “Thus is form, thus is the arising of form, thus is the passing away of form; thus is feeling, thus is the arising of feeling, thus is the passing away of feeling; thus is perception, thus is the arising of perception, thus is the passing away of perception; thus are volitional formations, thus is the arising of volitional formations, thus is the passing away of volitional formations; thus is consciousness, thus is the arising of consciousness, thus is the passing away of consciousness.”

-4.2.2 Iti ajjhattaṃ vā dhamme dhammānupassī viharati, bahiddhā vā dhamme dhammānupassī viharati, ajjhattabahiddhā vā citte dhamme dhammānupassī viharati;
+4.2.2 Iti ajjhattaṃ vā dhamme dhammānupassī viharati, bahiddhā vā dhamme dhammānupassī viharati, ajjhattabahiddhā vā dhamme dhammānupassī viharati;

 Thus, he/she dwells contemplating the mental phenomena internally, or he/she dwells contemplating the mental phenomena externally (universalizing the nature of the five clinging aggregates), or he/she dwells contemplating the mental phenomena both internally and externally.